Character Groups

 Repeated At Least Once

-A expression followed by either a + for greedy repeat, or a +? for lazy repeat.
+A expression followed by either a +

 This matches as many times as possible, and at least one time.